StefanSchroeder/Gocal/README.md

 		-noweek: Hide week number

 The week number according to ISO-8601 is added on every Monday by default.

+		-noother: Hide neighbormonth days

+This option hides the leading and trailing days of the neighbor month.
+By default these days are printed in light grey.

 		-plain This will hide everything that can be hidden.